richardtbell/board_games/README.md

 * Don't update state optimistically?
 * Users.js - need to call Object.values - don't like this
 * Test routes in App.test.js
+* Remove the need to configure the adaptor in every test file